-Circulation to the lower body is something neglected by cheaper sim racing seats and chairs in general, but seats worth their salt will encourage proper blood-flow which in turn is better for the seated individual as it will negate potentially lasting, painful issues (deep vein thrombosis, clots, etc.)
+Circulation to the lower body is something neglected by cheaper sim racing seats and many chairs in general, but seats worth their salt will encourage proper blood-flow.
+This helps prevent potential health issues after prolonged periods of sitting.

 3. Total Comfort

-A seat properly designed for usage in a sim racing cockpit has comfort written into its very fabric (pun intended)!
-It’s not only a comfortable seat with good cushioning for your whole seated body in a position best suited for racing, but an expensive seat will make you never want to get out of it.
+A seat properly designed for use in a sim racing cockpit has comfort baked into its design.
+They are designed to be a comfortable seat with good cushioning for your whole body in a position best suited for racing.

 4. Absolute Immersion

 These seats are made to mimic those found in real race cars, and they feel like the real deal too.
 Given sim racing is all about immersion, having a high-quality seat is one of the best ways to achieve that goal.

 Expensive sim racing seats might have a larger initial outlay, but over time they will provide value for money above what a cheaper seat can.
 Longer warranties are generally offered by the top manufacturers, but good seats will tend to outlast these by a few years.

 Expensive sim racing seats are not always better, as there are some on the market that are actually poor quality at a high price.
 Aside from this potential issue, some expensive sim racing seats just won’t be worth it for beginners, or for those with incompatible sim racing rigs.

 You want to make sure you’re getting the best product for your money, so doing your own research is key.
 Learning about what other sim racers think about specific seats will always help you separate good brands from needlessly expensive ones, so be sure to browse product reviews and sim racing forums.